-We have been so pleased to welcome all of our children back to school this September and have been extremely proud of how well the children have settled back into their new routines.
+We were so pleased to welcome all of our children back to school in September and were extremely proud of how well the children settled back into new routines.
 As the children entered the school grounds during the first days back, it was clear from their enthusiasm and smiling faces that they were as keen as we all were to return to full school opening.

 To support our vulnerable learners, our pastoral team liaised with parents over the summer break and school visits were arranged in late August and were on hand to support children on their return.

-Professor Barry Carpenter’s ‘Recovery Curriculum’ considers the loss that children (and adults) have experienced over the past 6 months, that of routine, structure, friendship, opportunity and freedom.
+Professor Barry Carpenter’s ‘Recovery Curriculum’ considers the loss that children (and adults) have experienced during the initial lockdown, that of routine, structure, friendship, opportunity and freedom.
 Such sense of loss can subsequently impact on children’s well-being, resulting in anxiety, trauma or bereavement, signs that parents may have witnessed within their own child.

 We want our children to feel safe and secure in school, and support their journey back towards their usual happy and confident learning routines.
 With this in mind, the children’s return to school will be underpinned by Professor Barry Carpenter’s ‘Recovery Curriculum’ which suggests 5 Levers to acknowledge the loss experienced by children:

 Lever 1: Relationships – we can’t expect our pupils to return joyfully, and many of the relationships that were thriving, may need to be invested in and restored.
 We need to plan for this to happen, not assume that it will.
 Reach out to greet them, use the relationships we build to cushion the discomfort of returning.